Ammoh-Moringa/Neighborhood/README.md

 Amos Kiprotich

 ### Description
 Neighborhood(HoodTown) is a django application.
-It is a neighborhood watch which helps the community in identifying various neighborhoods,, it helps also in identifying various departments easily, for example,, Police department and Hospital Departments.
+It is a neighborhood watch which helps the community in identifying various neighborhoods,, it helps also in identifying various departments easily, for example,, Police department and Hospital Departments.One can also join and leave the neighborhood.

 ## SetUp and Installations